chunkified/FabricPyString/README.md

 This code is NOT supported by Fabric Software Inc. The code is released under the "New BSD" license and a copy can be found in the LICENSE file.

+Notes
+=
+pystring::split and pystring::splitlines haven't been implemented yet.

 Requirements
 =